 No. Downloadable content must be stored locally to allow for fast loading.
 If you need to re-download something that you previously purchased from Xbox Live, see View your Xbox Live download history on your computer or Xbox 360 console.

-Xbox Live profiles are already stored in the cloud.
+Xbox profiles are already stored in the cloud.
 For more about this, see How to use your Xbox profile on another Xbox.

 We recommend copying game saves for games that you're currently playing to the cloud, as well as saving new game saves to the cloud.

-For information on how to save or move a saved game to the cloud, please see Store your saved games in the cloud.
+For information on how to save or move a saved game to the cloud, see Store your saved games in the cloud.

 This message is letting you know that you last played this game on another console, and the game save didn't get uploaded to the cloud.
-To resolve this problem, please see Troubleshoot cloud storage issues on Xbox 360.
+To resolve this problem, see Troubleshoot cloud storage issues on Xbox 360.

 Nothing.
-While you can't save games saves to the cloud with a Free membership, you can move saved games from the cloud to a local storage device regardless of your membership type (Free or Gold).
+While you can't save games saves to the cloud with a Free membership, you can move saved games from the cloud to a local storage device regardless of your membership or subscription type (Free or Gold).
 For information on how to move content from a Cloud Saved Games storage device to a local storage device, see Copy, move, or delete Xbox saved games, profiles, and avatar items.

 Thanks for your feedback!